 Jobs with Municipal Police Departments in Oklahoma

 Norman PD job applicants must be 21-45 years old and have taken at least 60 hours of college courses.
-30 hours can be waived under some conditions for applicants who have 3 years of active duty military service or 2 years of law enforcement experience with a Police Department that has 25 or more certified Police Officers.
+Thirty of the 60 hours can be waived under some conditions for applicants who have 3 years of active duty military service or 2 years of law enforcement experience with a police department that has 25 or more certified police officers.

 Oklahoma Law Enforcement Salaries

 The U.S. Department of Labor, Bureau of Labor Statistics, shows the average salary for police officers and sheriff’s deputies in Oklahoma in 2018 as $22.18 per hour.
 That works out to about $46,000 annually, but those in the 90th percentile can bring home over $72,000, or $35.04 per hour.

 Below are listed some of the most recent salary data available for a variety of cities and counties across the state, as well as for the Highway Patrol.
 In most cases, the information is pulled directly from the relevant agencies, although in some cases representative BLS data for the respective data areas have been used.